fuzziqersoftware/newserv/README.md

 *Notes:*
 1. *DC support has only been tested with the US versions of PSO DC.
 Other versions probably don't work, but will be easy to add.
 Please submit a GitHub issue if you have a non-US DC version, and can provide a log from a connection attempt.*
 2. *This version only supports the modem adapter, which Dolphin does not currently emulate, so it's difficult to test.*
-3. *Episode 3 players can create and join games, but CARD battles are not implemented yet.
+3. *Episode 3 players can download quests, join lobbies, create and join games, and trade cards, but CARD battles are not implemented yet.
 Tournaments are also not supported.*
 4. *newserv's implementation of PSOX is based on disassembly of the client executable; it has never been tested with a real client and most likely doesn't work.*
 5. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*